About this listing

 "Beneath the gentle slopes of Overlook Mountain lies the town of Woodstock, a thriving community of painters, musicians and craftsmen.
 The town's early history of wintry hardships, courageous settlers and rebellious farmers sets the stage for a saga of spirited and creative personalities.
 As this energetic individualism carried over into the twentieth century, the sounds of cow horns and tin pails gave way to the bacchanalian revelry of Maverick music festivals and the wailing guitar of Bob Dylan.
 The first hippie came to town in 1963, and within a few years this Colony of the Arts was swept up by the counterculture movement of the 60s."
 In this collection of essays from the Historical Society of Woodstock archives, Richard Heppner captures the unique spirit of Woodstock, where the individual is always welcome and new and creative beginnings are always possible.

-(website hidden) (Empire State Railroad Museum)
+(URL HIDDEN) (Empire State Railroad Museum)

-(website hidden) (Zen Mountain Monastery)
+(URL HIDDEN) (Zen Mountain Monastery)

 Zen Mountain Monastery (Next Door)